construction calculator

 When to use it

-• Estimating mortar for brick veneers or CMU walls before ordering.
+• Estimating mortar needs for a new brick veneer, garden wall, or CMU foundation before ordering mix or scheduling deliveries.

-• Budgeting bags for small masonry repairs or DIY projects.
+• Budgeting mortar for small masonry repairs or DIY projects, such as repointing joints or patching a short run of block.

 Tips & cautions